-- · Strengthening research, data gathering and evidence-based advocacy capacities of CSOs specialised on transport, inclusive and barrier-free mobility, etc. - Supporting CSOs at grass roots level to monitor the quality, outreach and inclusiveness of transport programmes and related infrastructure and maintenance. - · Promoting networks of CSOs to ensure transparency and accountability of transport policy implementation. - The EU consults with CSOs when drafting ToR for the evaluation. - · The EU evaluation team consults CSOs and invites them to provide their independent views and comments on the findings. - · A highly participatory approach allows CSOs to be involved throughout the different phases of the evaluation, in defining the ToR, reading and commenting on the evaluation reports, etc. - CSOs are engaged to carry out independent impact assessments and other related research. - Integration of a Civil Society expert (with background on Transport) in the evaluation team
+Evaluation The EU consults with CSOs when drafting the ToR for the evaluation.
+The EU evaluation team consults CSOs and invites them to provide their independent views and comments on the findings.
+A highly participatory approach allows CSOs to be involved throughout the different phases of the evaluation, in drafting the ToR, commenting on evaluation reports, etc. CSOs are engaged to carry out independent impact assessments and other related research.
+Integration of a Civil Society expert (with a sustainable value chains background) in the evaluation team.
+Transparency Accountability Participatory policymaking and budgeting